IsacKun220/com1001/FAQ.md

 good practice to include them in your Gemfile regardless for development/deployment environments where they aren't.

-### When testing, my application seems to behave differently with Capybara compared to when it's being used for real
+### When testing, my application seems to behave differently with Capybara compared to when it's being used for real.

 This is often to do with differences between the "test" database and the "production" database.
 If certain data is not present in the test database, the